insightsengineering/scribe/docs/cli.md

 install   [###########----] 40/100
 ```

-If command will be run in `interactive mode` then progress bars will be displayed.
+Note: If command is run in the `interactive mode`, the progress bars will be displayed.

 ### Validating renv lock file